Target Corporation (TGT) Shares Up Despite Recent Market Volatility

-Target Corporation (NYSE: TGT)’s stock price has increased by 0.06 compared to its previous closing price of 156.12.
-However, the company has seen a -1.97% decrease in its stock price over the last five trading sessions.
+Target Corporation (NYSE: TGT)’s stock price has increased by 3.34 compared to its previous closing price of 160.27.
+Despite this, the company has experienced a 6.02% gain in its stock price over the last five trading sessions.
 Barron’s reported on 03/03/23 that Target Outruns Its Big-Box Rivals

 Is It Worth Investing in Target Corporation (NYSE: TGT) Right Now?